 That’s how it was with Jim and Chris.
 After dating for over a year they married.
 Chris reminisces about their dating days and the good times, “I especially remember the candlelight dinners that Jim treated me to”.
 When we were dating we always went to church together,” she says.

 But apparent problems began to develop early on in their relationship.
 Not that it’s that unusual for couples to encounter problems early on in a marriage.
-In fact, most couples do run into some difficulties the first year of marriage.
+Most couples do run into some difficulties in the first year of marriage.
 Like others, Jim and Chris encountered the typical range of marital problems.
 Jim was working long hours in the auto business.
-Chris was in school, and had a baby on the way.
-Soon, along came another child, a mortgage, bills and careers, and with each came increasing demands on their resources and time.
-But, there were other complicating factors that ultimately led to the demise of their love and marriage.
+Chris was in school and had a baby on the way.
+Soon, along came another child, a mortgage, bills, and careers, and with each came increasing demands on their resources and time.
+But, other complicating factors ultimately led to the demise of their love and marriage.

 Jim said that he often dreaded coming home after work because of the constant tension and hostility.
 He felt shut out by Chris.
 He frequently chose instead to go out socializing and drinking with his co-workers and friends.

 After eighteen years of this loveless marriage, and with two children, their marriage was in shambles.
-In the end Jim says, “Distrust destroyed our relationship.
-In spite of my adamant beliefs against divorce, I saw no hope for our marriage.
+In the end, Jim says, “Distrust destroyed our relationship.
+Despite my adamant beliefs against divorce, I saw no hope for our marriage.
 There was nothing left but to leave and move on with our separate lives.
 I knew that our marriage was over.”
 Disgusted and discouraged Jim willingly moved out.